hawx/guard-sass/README.md

 ## Options

-There following options can be passed to guard-sass:
+The following options can be passed to guard-sass:

 ```ruby
 :input => 'sass'                    # Relative path to the input directory.